wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-kinematics.rst

 =======================
 The ``SwerveDriveKinematics`` class is a useful tool that converts between a ``ChassisSpeeds`` object and several ``SwerveModuleState`` objects, which contains velocities and angles for each swerve module of a swerve drive robot.

+.. note:: Swerve drive kinematics uses a common coordinate system.
+You may wish to reference the :doc:`/docs/software/basic-programming/coordinate-system` section for details.

 The swerve module state class
 -----------------------------
 The ``SwerveModuleState`` class contains information about the velocity and angle of a singular module of a swerve drive.
 The constructor for a ``SwerveModuleState`` takes in two arguments, the velocity of the wheel on the module, and the angle of the module.